 310 Shake Side Effects

-I'm not aware of any side effects from the 310 Shake itself.
+I'm not aware of any side effects from the 310 Shake.
 For those who are basically healthy, I think the 310 shake is fine.
 That said, here are some basic things to consider.
-Speak to your doctor if:
+This list is not complete:

-- Make sure you are not allergic to any of the ingredients.
+- Are you allergic to any of the ingredients?

 Does The 310 Shake Work?

-Sure.
-I think it will and that's because the 310 Shake is basically just a low calorie supplement that is meant to take the place of more higher calorie foods.
-The 310 Shake only has 90 calories and so even if you had 2 shakes per day -and added some fruit to each shake, that's still not going to be a lot of calories.
-Will the 310 Shake work better than other weight loss shakes like Shakeology etc?
-All things being equal, my guess is all weight loss shakes probably work the same.
-For the person who combines the 310 shake with a well rounded dinner that includes ample fruits and vegetables along with some type of daily exercise, then I think the product will probably work.
+The 310 Shake is basically just a low-calorie supplement that is meant to take the place of more higher-calorie foods.
+Since each shake only has 90 calories, if you had 2 shakes per day -and added some fruit to each shake, that's still not going to be a lot of calories.
+Will the 310 Shake work better than other weight loss shakes like Shakeology, etc?
+I believe all low calorie shakes will work the same.
+At the end of the day, it boils down to the product you like best.